florisvb/data_tutorials/TeensyDataLogger/README.md

 To load the binary data into python requires jumping through some hoops.
 The python file `load_sample_data_to_pandas.py` provides an example of how this is done.
 Note that you will need to change the analysis code depending on the data type and buffer size of the data!

+A complete functioning example using the teensy to read Serial data can be found here: https://github.com/florisvb/gps_wind_station